Ajith Cabraal: Chief economic advisor

-Governor of the Central Bank - first term
+Governor of the Central Bank – first term

 On 1 July 2006, Cabraal was appointed governor of the Central Bank of Sri Lanka by President Rajapaksa, for a period of four years.
-He was given an extension of six years from July 1, 2010, to June 30, 2016.
-During his period as the Governor he also functioned as an Alternate Governor of the International Monetary Fund, the Chairman of the South East Asian Central Banks (SEACEN) Board of Governors, and the Chairman of the SAARC Central Bank Governors Forum.
+He was given an extension of six years from 1 July 2010, to 30 June 2016.
+During his period as the Governor he also functioned as an Alternate Governor of the International Monetary Fund, the Chairman of the South East Asian Central Banks Research and Training Centre (SEACEN) Board of Governors, and the Chairman of the SAARC Central Bank Governors Forum.
 Following the 2015 presidential election, he resigned on 9 January 2015 so that the new President of Sri Lanka can appoint a new Governor of the Central Bank of Sri Lanka.
 He was accused of financial misappropriation following investment in Greek sovereign bonds which resulted in a major loss to the government during his first term.

 From December 2019 to August 2020, Cabraal was a senior advisor to the prime minister on economic affairs and was appointed as a board member of the "Api Wenuwen Api" fund on 21 January 2020 under the Ministry of Defence.